opencompute/rallly/apps/landing/src/posts/new-version-announcment.md

 polls created with the old version will still be available.
 Hopefully this will be enough time for any active polls to be transferred over.

-If you have any issue accessing your poll please reach out through the on-site chat or send an email to [support@rallly.co](mailto:support@rallly.co).
+If you have any issue accessing your poll please reach out through the on-site chat or send an email to [support@kinpal.com](mailto:support@kinpal.com).

 ## What's new?